TUMxInteractionProgramming/challenges-week-6-sloper42/README.md

-# starter-pack-challenge-11
+# Starter Pack for week 6

-Starter Pack for Challenge 11
+Starter pack for challenge 11